 The Business model canvas and by extension BM design, struggles with the back-end, this tends to always ‘lag’ as we address ‘breaking opportunity’, especially in established organizations.
 There is too much invested legacy.
 This is the ‘drag,’ the anchor weight, that holds bigger businesses back in investing fully in (radical) business model design.
 We need to open this up, in finding solutions that resolve this back end of the BM canvas.

 Originally when Alexander Osterwalder was working through his thesis that ‘spawned’ the BMC, he was talking far more of a multi-layer set of approaches where you had a more defined planning level – the strategic layer, following by the architectural level – the business model layer and then the third level, the implementation level for the process layer.
-He suggested (at the time) layers were acting like glue between strategy, business and processes.
+He suggested (at the time) layers ( or you can say stacks) were acting like glue between strategy, business and processes.
 I think he was right.
 We need to layer and glue.

 We need to ‘layer and glue’ at the back-end